How to leave?

 Prime Minister Theresa May emphasised in the letter that it would be in the interest of both the UK and the EU to negotiate the exit “in a fair and orderly manner” and added that the EU would remain a close partner for the UK in future.
 The letter highlighted that Britain’s desire is to negotiate the terms of the future partnership with the EU alongside the terms of withdrawal from it.
 The letter also outlined the next steps for the UK, starting by repealing the European Communities Act 1972, which gives EU law supremacy over UK national law.
 Furthermore, the letter reiterated the UK Government will negotiate on behalf of one United Kingdom while taking into account the interests of nations and regions.
 Once powers have been transposed to the UK, the British Government has said that it expects the devolved administrations will also see an increase in decision-making powers.

-The UK Government White Paper on Brexit– a slightly fuller version of a speech made by the Prime Minister on Brexit in January 2017 – on the United Kingdom’s exit from, and new partnership with, the European Union, outlines the country’s goals for the upcoming negotiations.
+The UK Government White Paper – a slightly fuller version of a speech made by the Prime Minister on Brexit in January 2017 – on the United Kingdom’s exit from, and new partnership with, the European Union, outlines the country’s goals for the upcoming negotiations.

 The White Paper notes that “securing the freest and most friction-less trade possible in goods and services between the UK and the EU” is a priority, but repeats that the UK will not be seeking access to the Single Market.
 Instead, the UK “will pursue instead a new strategic partnership with the EU, including an ambitious and comprehensive Free Trade Agreement and a new customs agreement”.
 It also underlines that the new EU-UK agreement “may take in elements of current Single Market arrangements in certain areas”, suggesting that some pieces of legislation might continue to apply, although any arrangement will be “on a fully reciprocal basis”.